Use a SAML Identity Provider for the Performance Cloud VMware portal

 General Prerequisites:

-- Verify that you have access to an SAML 2.0 compliant identity provider (like Azure AD).
+• Verify that you have access to an SAML 2.0 compliant identity provider (like Microsoft Entra ID).

 For information on configuring and acquiring metadata from an SAML provider, consult the documentation for your SAML provider and the VMware documentation if needed: https://docs.vmware.com/en/VMware-Cloud-Director/10.4/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-89329614-343E-44AC-9AD3-90A3119D970B.html

-Important Note: Azure AD can be used as an SAML Identity provider to log in to the Performance Cloud VMware portal without Azure AD Connect and using the Azure AD Free license.
+Important Note: Microsoft Entra ID (previously known as Azure AD) can be used as an SAML Identity provider to log in to the Performance Cloud VMware portal without Azure AD Connect and using the Microsoft Entra ID Free license.
 However, some limitations will apply (details below).
 Both scenarios are presents in the Procedure section.

 Here are the requirements to configure the different assignments using security groups:

-Some Microsoft 365 services include Azure AD Premium.
-To validate your current Azure AD license, log in to the Azure portal and navigate to Azure Active Directory.
-If you see the Azure AD Free license, please contact your account manager to get the proper license to enable all the features included with the license.
+Some Microsoft 365 services include Microsoft Entra ID Premium.
+To validate your current Microsoft Entra ID license, log in to the Azure portal and navigate to Microsoft Entra ID.
+If you see the Microsoft Entra ID Free license, please contact your account manager to get the proper license to enable all the features included with the license.

 Procedure

-Examples below leveraging Azure Active Directory to access the Performance Cloud VMware portal.
+Examples below leveraging Microsoft Entra ID to access the Performance Cloud VMware portal.

 For more information or different setup configuration, please visit the official Microsoft documentation: